leon-mirai/chatapp/README.md

     - main.ts // Angular bootstrap file
     - styles.css // Global application styles
 - server/ (Node.js backend code):
-  - data/ // JSON data storage (users, groups, channels) (consider database for production)
+  - data/ // JSON data storage (users, groups, channels)
   - routes/ // API route handlers (login, user, group, channel)
   - services/ // Business logic and data manipulation services
   - server.js // Node.js server entry point
 - README.md // Documentation file
 - .gitignore // Specifies files ignored by Git

-## Version Control Strategy
+### Version Control Strategy

-The version control strategy was to commit frequently.
-Specifically, a commit was made whenever a new feature was added, fixed, or improved.
+The update frequency was whenever a new feature was added, a bug was fixed, or when updating features.
+The merge strategy was to update the main, whenever a checkpoint was reached.
+For example, when login funcitonality was made, it was tested on the dev branches then merged when bugs were fixed.

 The main branches I worked with are:

-1. main (this is the final product)
+1. main (this is the stable version)
 2. dev (this is where development occurs and where features are added)
 3. dev2 (this is another branch for testing out new developments)

 ## Data Structures

-The application uses the following data structures to represent users, groups, and channels:
+The application uses the following data structures to represent users, groups, and channels.
+These structures are essential fro both the client and server sides of the application, enabling consistent data management and communication across the system.

 - Javascript/TypeScript Arrays: These were used for storing iterables like a list of users, groups, or channels
-- JSON Objects (Backend): used to represent user, group, and channel data structures
+- JSON Objects (Backend): represents user, groups, and channel data on server side.
+Used for read/write, and sending API responses
-- Typescript Classes (Frontend): used to model users with typing e.g. **User, Groups, Channels**
+- Typescript Classes (Frontend): These classes model the app's data entities with strict typing for code quality

+Client-side: Data is stored in Angular services as models.
+These services handle API requests and update the UI based on the data retrieved from the server
+Server-side: Data is stored in JSON files.
+The server-side services use CRUD to ensure data is up-to-date.
+It is served through RESTful API endpoints.
+Login: The data structure to store login details used local storage.
+This was used for session tokens and authentication.

 A **User** is an entity that interacts with the app.
 It has different roles such as ChatUser, GroupAdmin, and SuperAdmin.
 Each user is associated with one or more groups.